 How do Shopify transaction fees compare to Etsy fees?

-Shopify charges a flat transaction fee (2.9% + 30¢ per sale if using Shopify Payments), whereas Etsy takes 6.5% per sale, along with a $0.20 listing fee per item.
+Shopify charges a flat transaction fee (2.9% + 30¢ per sale if using Shopify Payments), whereas Etsy takes 6.5% per sale and a $0.20 listing fee per item.
 For high-volume sellers, Shopify is usually more cost-effective.

 Can I sell on both Shopify and Etsy simultaneously?